 It is normal for napping to slowly phase out during early childhood with naps becoming both shorter and less frequent.
 This may occur naturally or as a result of schedules for school or child care.

-Although many children stop napping by around age five, it’s important to remember that nap preferences can be different for every child.
+Although many children stop napping by around age 5, remember that nap preferences can be different for every child.
 In preschools with scheduled nap time, some children sleep easily, but others — up to 42.5% in one study — fall asleep only sometimes or not at all.

 Some older children may still be inclined to nap and can benefit from doing so.
-In a study in China, where it is often more culturally appropriate to nap, children in grades 4-6 who took frequent naps after lunch showed signs of better behavior , academic achievement, and overall happiness.
+In a study in China, children in grades 4 through 6 who took frequent naps after lunch showed signs of better behavior , academic achievement, and overall happiness.

-The existing research about napping and optimal timing of sleep episodes is inconclusive and acknowledges that what’s best for one child can change over time and may not be what’s best for another child of the same age.
+The existing research about napping and optimal timing of sleep episodes is inconclusive and acknowledges that what is best for one child can change over time and may not be what is best for another child of the same age.
 For this reason, parents, teachers, and child care workers may be able to best encourage optimal sleep for kids by being flexible and understanding about naps.

 What Can You Do if Your Child Doesn’t Sleep Enough?

 It is estimated that up to 50% of children have trouble sleeping.
 While the nature of sleeping challenges vary, parents and caregivers should talk with children about sleep and raise the issue with their pediatrician if there are signs of severe or persistent problems, including insomnia.

 Helping children sleep often starts with creating a bedroom environment that is peaceful, quiet, and comfortable.
 Finding the best mattress for your child’s needs and minimizing blue light, such as from TV or other electronic devices, can make it easier for children of any age to get consistent sleep.